-Addiction is unique for each person, so each person’s recovery program should contain steps that are unique to that person.
+Addiction is unique for each person, so each individual’s recovery program should contain steps that are unique to that person.
 A fundamental part of an adaptable recovery program includes putting together an effective relapse prevention plan.
-This plan is assembled as the individual progresses through the steps of recovery.
-Prior to graduating, addiction specialists and the recovering addict have formulated and finalized a comprehensive post-graduation plan.
-Make no mistake – the recovered addict or alcoholic plays a vital role in assembling this plan.
+This program is assembled as the individual progresses through the steps of recovery.
+Before graduating, addiction specialists and the recovering addict have formulated and finalized a comprehensive post-graduation plan.
+Make no mistake – the recovered addict or alcoholic plays a vital role in assembling this relapse prevention plan.
 After all, it is his or her life we’re talking about.
-Here are some of the subjects to be covered and included in a comprehensive aftercare plan:
+Here are some of the subjects to be covered and included in a comprehensive relapse prevention plan:

 What Led to Substance Abuse?

-They will objectively discuss the circumstances that led to their substance abuse problem.
-It could have been an attempt to deal with problems at school or at home, stress on the job, or an effort to numb physical pain.
+The counselors and client will objectively discuss the circumstances that led to their substance abuse problem.
+It could have been an attempt to deal with problems at school or home, stress on the job, or an effort to numb physical pain.
 A person could have been an aspiring athlete, sustained sports injuries, and sought to deal with them or improve their performance through various types of drug use.
-These points must be gone over and steps included so these circumstances do not recur.
+These points must be gone over, and steps included, so these circumstances do not recur.

-Any use of prescription meds must be closely monitored.
+Any use of prescription meds must be carefully monitored.
 Psychiatric drugs should be entirely avoided due to their adverse effects and addictive properties.

 A recovered addict should have a good handle on who and what has had a tendency to cause an impulse to use drugs.
 That word, impulse, is important – as any action typically starts with an impulse.
 Another relevant word is compulsion.
-Certain situations and even specific people can cause the impulse or compulsion to use drugs.
+Individual situations and even particular people can cause the impulse or compulsion to use drugs.
 Make sure the person in recovery has a provision for this when making the relapse prevention plan.

 A recovered alcoholic should take inventory of social drinking situations and what they can and cannot deal with easily, and their friends and family should take heed.